Amount of foreign currency sold to Azerbaijani banks disclosed

 By Zeyni Jafarov - Trend:

-The demand from banks at the auction was fully met despite a decrease of 0.2 percent compared to the previous indicator.
+The demand from banks at the auction increased by 6.3 percent compared to the previous indicator and was fully met.

 At the end of the auction, the weighted average rate of the manat to the dollar amounted to 1.7 AZN / USD.